 Although the word ‘corrosion’ is used to describe the decay of metals, all natural and man-made materials are subject to decay, and the level of pollutants in the air can speed up this process.

 The reason is that airborne contaminant such as corrosive particulate matter (PM) are created because of the chemical reactions between liquids and solids.
 These same liquids and solids, including salt and black carbon, can interact with the molecules within metals and accelerate decay.
-Additionally, gaseous acidic contaminant a major role in corrosion of materials, either directly or indirectly as precursors of corrosive particulate matter (PM).
+Additionally, gaseous acidic contaminants a major role in corrosion of materials, either directly or indirectly as precursors of corrosive particulate matter (PM).

-In fact, Sulfur dioxide that is generated by power plant and vehicle emissions is one of the biggest contributors to corrosion.
+In fact, sulfur dioxide that is generated by power plant and vehicle emissions is one of the biggest contributors to corrosion.
 Sulfur dioxide is particularly aggressive towards copper contacts used in electronic equipment.

 High levels of sulfur dioxide can also damage trees and plants by destroying foliage and inhibiting future growth.
 A recent analysis from Greenpeace also states that high levels of sulfur dioxide result in disastrous air pollution and premature deaths as well.
 (1)